MSc Maritime Engineering Science / Naval Architecture (1 yrs)

 This MSc will suit engineering, mathematics and physical sciences graduates who wish to specialise in the maritime engineering science sector.
 The core modules are particularly relevant to the Naval Architecture theme of this programme.

 No prior knowledge of the discipline is required.
 The programme offers a sound understanding of the relevant fundamental principles, methods, analysis, synthesis and engineering applications.
 There are six themes, each with compulsory lecture modules for in-depth specialisation, plus three to five options to broaden your experience.
-The six themes are: Advanced Materials, Marine Engineering, Maritime Computational Fluid Dynamics, Naval Architecture, Ship Science, Yacht and Small Craft.
+The six themes are: Advanced Materials, Marine Engineering, Maritime Computational Fluid Dynamics, Naval Architecture, Yacht and Small Craft, Offshore Engineering.

 The MSc programme aims to:

 - Provide you with an advanced knowledge and a sound understanding of the fundamental principles, methods, analysis, synthesis and engineering applications appropriate to Maritime Engineering Science.

 - Provide you with the capability to formulate, analyse, make decisions based on engineering and scientific judgements and to solve engineering problems in a logical and well-argued manner, taking account of technical, social, environmental and economic constraints.

 - Expose you to an intellectually stimulating environment that encourages an attitude of independent self-learning and enquiry and fosters an ethos of lifetime learning and continuing professional development.

 - Provide a range of transferable skills, including the ability to communicate engineering concepts and solutions precisely by oral, visual or written means.

 - Provide specialist knowledge, technical expertise and research skills that will equip you for a professional career in your chosen specialist theme in the Maritime Engineering Science sector.